FBI still falling short in child sex abuse cases years after Larry Nassar scandal, watchdog finds

 Thursday's inspector general report found that issues remain in how field offices transfer complaints during investigations.
 The Justice Department watchdog highlighted 26 cases in which field offices transferred information concerning child sex abuse cases.

 "We found only one incident that was fully compliant with the new policy" that followed the Nassar probe, the report said.
-While 25 of those cases were identified as deficient due to errors in documentation and 21 were assigned in the recipient office within a 24 hour period, but the report highlighted the need for further compliance with all measures to ensure proper investigative steps are followed.
+While 25 of those cases were identified as deficient due to errors in documentation and 21 were assigned in the recipient office within a 24-hour period, the report highlighted the need for further compliance with all measures to ensure proper investigative steps are followed.

+"While our audit found the FBI has implemented training, policy updates, and system changes to improve its handling of crimes against children allegations since the time it received the child sexual abuse allegations against Nassar, we identified incidents where we believe the FBI did not appropriately respond to allegations," the inspector general said.

+As is customary with inspector general reports, the watchdog issued 11 recommendations to the FBI, including developing ways to monitor compliance with mandatory reporting and procedures to ensure all child sex abuse reports are responded to within 24 hours.